Sustainable Gaps

 Which work should be visible before the next patient slot is filled.

-Whether Microsoft 365, Teams, tasking, forms, or existing systems can support the workflow without adding another SaaS layer.
+Whether Microsoft 365, Teams, tasking, forms, or existing systems can support the workflow without adding another software subscription.

 Example